Red Satin

 Red Satin also known as Satin Rouge (Satin rouge) is a 2002 Tunisian Arabic-language women oriented drama film written and directed by Raja Amari on her feature film directorial debut.
 The film stars Palestinian actress Hiam Abbass and Hend El Fahem in the lead roles.
-It reveals the story of a widow woman who radically transforms from a housewife to a seductive caberet dancer.
+It reveals the story of a widow woman who radically transforms from a housewife to a seductive cabaret dancer.
 The film had its theatrical release on 24 April 2002 and opened to mixed reviews.
 The film received several awards and nominations at International Film Festivals.